eternagame/EternaBench/README.md

 # Organization:

-This repository contains the EternaBench datasets as well as scripts to reproduce the analysis presented in Wayment-Steele & Das (2020).
+This repository contains the EternaBench datasets as well as scripts to reproduce the analysis presented in Wayment-Steele, Kladwang, Eterna Players, & Das (2020).

 # Data Origin